-One of the ways stress embeds itself into daily routine is due to control issues.
+One of the ways stress embeds itself into the daily routine is due to control issues.
 It is not possible to control the outcome of everything that will happen.
 Letting go of a desire for control and realizing a higher power is in charge can be helpful when processing stressful life events or situations.

 What helps one person deal with stress may not help another, but being patient is something many people can do to help cope with stressful situations.
 Focusing on what can be done, a step at a time, is helpful in living a balanced life.
 Practicing patience takes focus and determination, an ability to stand strong even in the midst of a storm.
 Sometimes it takes waiting out events that happen to see the outcome rather than seek to push for a certain result.
 In the end, the tortoise won the race over the rabbit.
 He did not win because he was faster, he won because he took his time, went slowly and knew that, with patience (and persistence) he would become the ultimate victor.